What will happen on the day of the trial as a witness

 When you get to court, you can get help from the Witness Service.
 Ask the staff at the front desk to help you find someone from the Witness Service.

-You can ask the Witness Service volunteer to show you a courtroom before you give evidence.
-They might show you a picture if one isn't free.
+You can ask the person from the Witness Service to show you a courtroom before you give evidence.
+They might show you a picture if a courtroom isn't free.

 You can also get help from the Witness Service before the trial - find out more about the Witness Service and how to get help.